Argiphonte/Argiphonte/README.md

 ## Data Analyst

 ### I have been busy analysing several datasets from the e-commerce and health sectors.
 You can see these projects [here](https://argiphonte.github.io/ThibaultDataAnalyst.github.io/) on my personal portfolio.
-Feel free to download the code and see by yourself how they look. :slightly_smiling_face:
+Feel free to download the code and see by yourself how they look :slightly_smiling_face:

 ## Languages and Tools